korhanpolat/TermDiscoveryKNN/README.md

 ### Demo

-Have a look at the [notebook](./Run_KNN_UTD.ipynb "Run_KNN_UTD.ipynb") to learn how you can call the module and parameter definitions.
+Have a look at the [notebook](./Run_KNN_UTD.ipynb "Run_KNN_UTD.ipynb") to learn how you can call the module and what each parameter does.
 The provided [sample data](./data) contains the time series features computed from sign language videos.

 You can feed your own time series features from another domain and tune the parameters for your problem.